From BR Bullpen

 Biographical Information

-Starting pitcher Merrill Kelly has pitched in the Tampa Bay Rays system since 2010.
+Starting pitcher Merrill Kelly began his professional career in 2010.

 He was originally drafted out of high school by the Baltimore Orioles in the 37th round of the 2007 amateur draft, but did not sign.
 He was 15-1 in two years of junior college.
 He was then taken by the Cleveland Indians in the 22nd round of the 2009 amateur draft, but again did not ink a contract.
 Transferring to Arizona State, the Houston native was 10-3 with a 4.23 ERA.
 He finally signed when he was taken by the Rays in the 8th round of the 2010 amateur draft, one pick before Jabari Blash.
 The scout was Jayson Durocher.